M-Konvalinka/Yeller/README.md

 Technologies Used
 ====================
--React (eventually styled with bootstrap) on the Front End -Node on the Back End With Express to handle requests and Bcrypt to encrypt passwords -MySQL as the Database
+-React (eventually styled with bootstrap) on the Front End<br>
+-Node on the Back End With Express to handle requests and Bcrypt to encrypt passwords<br>
+-MySQL as the Database<br>

 =======
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).